swi-vvl/ngram-quasiwords/README.md

 - `ngram.exhaustive_list` calls `ngram._recursive_list` once for each word length between 4 and 8, passing in dynamic context lengths of 3 to 6, determined by `ngram.dynamic_context`
 - `ngram._recursive_list` calls itself, recursively adding letters one after another to create new words.
 It does this for all possible combinations of letters across the entire learned dataset.
 - A wordlist is returned and written to file, containing 345,500,000 quasiwords.

+# Known issues
+- The english_wordlist.txt that the model trains with does not result in a complete comprehension of English phonology rules.
+This means that the output word list is not exhaustive and contains the occasional clunky or unpronounceable quasiword.
+- This script is capable of generating words that may be offensive.
+Use with discretion.